cryptomator/cryptomator.github.io/content/coop/mountainduck.en.md

 Thus, Mountain Duck is the perfect addition to Cryptomator for those, who do not want a local copy of their files, but only want to load files on demand.

 Mountain Duck is based on the solid open-source foundation of Cyberduck.
-It uses the same Java-based cryptographic library <a href="https://github.com/cryptomator/cryptolib" target="_blank">CryptoLib</a> as the desktop version and Android app of Cryptomator.
+It uses the same Java-based cryptographic library {{<extlink "https://github.com/cryptomator/cryptolib" "CryptoLib">}} as the desktop version and Android app of Cryptomator.

 <a class="inline-block border rounded" href="https://mountainduck.io/#cryptomator" target="_blank"><span class="glyphicon glyphicon-link"></span> Visit mountainduck.io</a>